glasgowm148/ergonaut-handbook/Guides/yield.md

 One of the features of AMM is that liquidity providers add assets to the exchange for a fee, and the market benefits from an increase in liquidity, smaller latency, limited price slippage, and less market volatility when using this additional liquidity.

-## Impermanent Loss / Volitality Harvesting

-Impermanent loss (IL) occurs when the mathematical formula of an AMM adjusts the asset ratio in a pool to ensure both assets remain at an even value.

-Example: You enter an AMM pool of Erg/SigUSD, when the prices of each of these assets is at $10 and $1.
-So, you put in 1 Erg for every $10 SigUSD into the pool.

-Then, Erg's price goes to $20 a month later.
-Let's assume you earned $2 in fees.
-You'll then have 0.8 Erg and $16 SigUSD to have even amounts in the pool, or $32.
-The higher the price of Erg relative to SigUSD, the less Erg you have.

-So, why would anyone provide liquidity to an AMM in an asset they expected to go up and a stablecoin like SigUSD?
-The answer: volitality harvesting.

-There's an [involved paper](https://research.paradigm.xyz/uniswaps-alchemy), but here's the central idea: digital assets like Erg don't just increase.
-They have a lot of volitality, ups and downs, and if you are in an AMM liquidity pool, the balancing of the AMM of the pool works as a kind of dollar cost averaging.
-It buys more of the asset that costs less when it is down and less of the asset that costs more when it is up.

 ## [ErgoDex](https://ergodex.io/)